domeffe/bitcoin-bip-sfqmr/README.md

 - It prevents sudden **inflationary pressure** from the potential reactivation of Satoshi‑era coins.
 - It ensures **market stability across generations**, while avoiding any narrative of arbitrary or politically motivated intervention.

+### Tier 3 (Optional): 50‑Year Freeze for All Remaining Vulnerable Addresses
+Tier 3 is an optional extension of SF‑QMR that applies a 50‑year freeze to all remaining vulnerable addresses, including post‑2013 outputs whose public keys have been revealed.
+This tier does not address systemic risk—already neutralized by Tier 1 and Tier 2—but offers an additional long‑term protection layer for the broader address space.
+Tier 3 is not activated by default; it requires explicit community approval and follows the same governance model chosen at activation (either Indefinite Freeze or 50‑Year Freeze with consensus renewal).
+In theory, after 50 years, holders might regain spendability through zero‑knowledge (ZK) proofs derived from their HD seed, allowing ownership to be demonstrated without revealing a quantum‑breakable public key.

 **In summary:** Bitcoin must remain immutable only if it stays resistant to cryptographic attacks.
 A partially opt-in quantum patch represents the right compromise to balance immutability with the preservation of network integrity.